BUGS-NYU/seek-quench/LIU_EDITS.md

 ## Re-Organization of Functions
 I tried to move the argparse stuff away from everything else to make testing individual functions easier.

-## Code simplification
+## Code simplification and Efficiency
-Changed a few things to make code simpler.
+Changed a few things to make code simpler, i.e. used list comprehension instead of for loop.
+Also improved efficiency by using lists instead of strings in global, semi-global, and local alignment functions.

 ## Sources and Acknowledgements
 Here's what I used to help me learn the bioinformatics and python packages I used